 My MOT is on or after August 1st, what does this mean for me?

 If your test is due on or after August 1st, you must book an appointment for your original MOT date in plenty of time.
 Many garages closed during the lockdown, so are busier than usual as they deal with a backlog of customers.

 We offer a range of options for people who may still be worried about taking their car to a garage.
 Many of our garages offer Contact-Free Collection and return of your vehicle, including on MOT only bookings.
-If you were granted an MOT extension, but are worried about the quality of your vehicle, some of our garages offer a Summer Safety Check (free for everyone) and many offer a Post-Lockdown Safety Inspection (free for NHS staff and keyworkers or with an MOT or service; £19.99 otherwise).
+If you were granted an MOT extension, but are worried about the quality of your vehicle, some of our garages offer a Summer Safety Check (free for everyone) and many offer a Vehicle Safety Check (free for NHS staff and keyworkers or with an MOT or service; £19.99 otherwise).

 You can find further details here: